Top 10 Frequently Asked Questions

 - What can I expect on the day of my test?

-Learn more about what you can expect when you go to a Prometric® Test Center by viewing the video, Test Day Video (Flash).
+Learn more about what you can expect on test day (Video) when you go to a Prometric® Test Center.

 - What does the testing platform look like?

-Watch the interactive online demonstration (Flash) to familiarize yourself with the computer testing experience prior to test day.
-The interactive demonstration walks you through from logging in to exiting the test.
+Watch the Praxis testing demonstration (Video) to familiarize yourself with the computer testing experience prior to test day.
+The demonstration walks you through from logging in to exiting the test.

 - Can I bring food to the test center?